 It is because team members use different jargon, work at different paces, and focus on different aspects of the product development process that innovation teams require special management tools.
-In this article, you will learn how to manage an innovation team in three easy steps: lead, let, and love.
+As a start, delving into an individual’s unique personality could be the key to unlocking better means of communication and collaboration.
+In this regard, performing a team-wide strengths assessment at the beginning of any innovation project can be beneficial to the team members in understanding each other’s strengths and weaknesses, as well as work with a sense of self-awareness.
+Further in this article, you will learn how to manage an innovation team in three easy steps: lead, let, and love.

 People often conflate leadership with management.
 While managers have designated titles, they are usually concerned about resource usage – maintaining costs below a given threshold, ensuring project budgets do not exceed appropriations, and so on.
 Leaders, on the other hand, are driven by organizational purpose and concentrate their energy on building teams and systems to achieve project goals.
 Leaders do not always have a title but are recognized throughout a firm for their ability to guide and direct teams and individuals to create actionable results.